Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Optimal transport in Lorentzian synthetic spaces

-The advantage of the formulation \eqref{eq:supell} is that, when $X$ is causally closed and globally hyperbolic geodesic (so that $\tau$ is continuous) then $\ell^{p}$ is upper semi-continuous on $X\times X$.
-Similarly, when $X$ is \emph{locally} causally closed globally hyperbolic geodesic, if $\mu$ and $\nu$ have compact support then $\ell$ is upper semi-continuous on $\supp \, \mu \times \supp \, \nu$. \\In both cases, one can apply to the Monge-Kantorovich problem \eqref{eq:supell} standard optimal transport techniques (e.g. \cite{Vil}). \end{remark}
+The advantage of the formulation \eqref{eq:supell} is that, when $X$ is globally hyperbolic geodesic (so that $\tau$ is continuous) then $\ell^{p}$ is upper semi-continuous on $X\times X$.
+Thus, one can apply to the Monge-Kantorovich problem \eqref{eq:supell} standard optimal transport techniques (e.g. \cite{Vil}). \end{remark}

 We will adopt the following standard notation: given $\mu,\nu\in \Prob(X)$, we denote with $\mu \otimes \nu\in \Prob(X^{2})$ the product measure; given $u,v:X\to \R\cup \{+\infty\} $ we denote with $u\oplus v: X^{2}\to \R\cup \{+\infty\}$ the function $u\oplus v(x,y):=u(x)+v(y)$.